NBKRedSpy/QM_SortToTabs/SteamReadMe.txt

 [h2]Rules[/h2]

-The list of rules is searched for a match from top to bottom.
+The rules search for a match from top to bottom.
 First match wins.
 The rules have three optional parts:  Id (ex: army_knife), Type (ex: ArmorRecord), and the SubType (ex: QuestItem).
 Any blank parts will not be used to match an item.

 Any item that does not have a matching rule will not be moved.